(Renal Failure; Renal Insufficiency)

 - Autoimmune disorders, such as systemic lupus erythematosus, polyarteritis , and Wegeners granulomatosis

 - Severe trauma

-- Viral infections (such as, hepatitis B, hepatitis C, HIV/AIDS)
+- Viral infections, such as hepatitis B, hepatitis C, and HIV

-- Long-term use of pain medications containing aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) in high doses
+- Long-term use of aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs), especially in high doses

-- Recent surgery on an abdominal aortic aneurysm
+- Recent heart surgery, such as open heart surgery or abdominal aortic aneurysm repair

 - Fluid retention